jupyterhub/team-compass/docs/resources/shared-infrastructure.md

 We have [a GitHub organization](https://github.com/jupyterhub/) for hosting all of our code repositories.
 This organization is where we do most of the code-related work for the project, and where we have discussions and coordination.

+(shared:pypi-bot)=
+## PyPI

+We have a [bot named `jupyterhub-bot`](https://pypi.org/user/jupyterhub-bot/) on PyPI.
+This allows us to centralize the authority to publish PyPI packages in a single place.
+We can also use this bot to generate API tokens that allow us to publish packages automatically with GitHub Actions.

+Any steering council member should have access to this bot, ask somebody if you'd like access.

 (resources:shared-drive)=

 ## Google Drive